hapijs/hapi/API.md

 framework and a response generator.

 When `reply()` is called with an error or result response, that value is used as the response sent to the client.
-When `reply()` is called within a prerequisite, the value is saves for future use and is not used as the response.
+When `reply()` is called within a prerequisite, the value is saved for future use and is not used as the response.
 In all other places except for the handler, calling `reply()` will be considered an error and will abort the [request lifecycle](#request-lifecycle), jumping directly to the `'onPreResponse'` event.